e271828e/Flight.jl/docs/notes/design/framework_spec.md

-entries, claims, attachment order — is therefore a plain immutable value the loop reads once at `run!`, and the partition of the root face set into per-writer surfaces plus the harness remainder is a static, inspectable fact of the run — printable before it starts, valid until it ends ([§13.7][s13-7]'s provenance register).
+entries, claims, attachment order — is therefore a plain immutable value the loop reads once at `run!`, and the partition of the root face set into per-writer surfaces plus the harness remainder is a static, inspectable fact of the run — printable before it starts, valid until it ends (the provenance register, [§13.7][s13-7]).
 No republication machinery exists: no atomic roster reference, no per-frame acquire-load, no next-frame attachment granularity, no sequence numbers — attachment order is the roster's own order.
 The trace still tags entries with a stable device id,